alan-turing-institute/asg-research-communications/meetings/2022-02-04-github-scoping.md

    - Access: The Turing members have access by default.
 External contributors should contact Achintya to be added by invitation.
 1. **Overleaf**:
     - About: We have selected Overleaf as the authoring platform for co-developing the white papers as it is approved by the Turing data protection and the Legal team.
     - Access: All contributors will be added to the team account.
-Please contact Achintya if you are a contributor and have no received access.
+Please contact Achintya if you are a contributor and have not received access.

 📫 Contact
 ----------

 This project is maintained by the ASG Community Manager, Achintya Rao.
-For any organisation related queries or concerns, you can directly reach out to her by emailing [arao@turing.ac.uk](arao:msharan@turing.ac.uk).
+For any organisation related queries or concerns, you can directly reach out to her by emailing [arao@turing.ac.uk](mailto:arao@turing.ac.uk).

 ♻️ License
 ----------